Octopath Traveler pays homage to old-school JRPGs of a bygone era.

 The narrative is one of the core focuses of Octopath Traveler (like most JRPGs) and, for some, playing through the game is simply a gateway to unlocking more stories.
 Ni no Kuni provides just as exciting a story albeit told through the eyes of a single character.

-If you enjoy traditional JRPG gameplay with a focus on story and glorious art direction, Ni no Kuni is one of the best anime games on Switch and a must-play for fans of the style.
+If you enjoy traditional JRPG gameplay with a focus on story and glorious art, Ni no Kuni is one of the most interesting anime games around and a must-play for fans of the style.

 9. Persona 5

 Persona has grown from a spinoff of Shin Megami Tensei into a powerful franchise that all but dwarfs the game it stems from.
 The game offers a unique and exciting adventure mixed with great storytelling.

 The main gameplay of Persona involves spending your daytime socializing with peers and building relationships.
 Through these interactions, you’ll learn more about yourself (or, in this case, the protagonist Joker) and your friends as well.